-Easy gluten free Halloween Sugar Cookies recipe and tutorial.
-You can use your favorite Halloween cookie cutters to make gluten free Halloween sugar cookie cut outs or you can use an upside down drinking glass and a butter knife with this easy Halloween cut out sugar cookie recipe!
+Easy gluten free Halloween Cookies recipe and tutorial.
+You can use your favorite Halloween cookie cutters to make gluten free Halloween cookie cut outs or you can use an upside down drinking glass and a butter knife with this easy Halloween cut out cookie recipe!

 How do you make Gluten Free Halloween Sugar Cookie Cut Outs?

-My gluten free sugar cookie recipe makes great Halloween sugar cookie cut outs.
-Pull out your favorite cookie cutters!
+My gluten free cookie recipe makes great Halloween cookie cut outs.
+Pull out your favorite Halloween cookie cutters!

-How do you make Halloween Sugar Cookies without cookie cutters?
+How do you make Halloween Cookies without cookie cutters?

 I only used one shaped cookie cutter to cut out Halloween sugar cookies.
 That cute little bat with glowing red eyes.

-For the rest of the gluten free sugar cookie cut outs I used a round cookie cutter (you could use a drinking glass instead) or a butter knife.
+For the rest of the gluten free Halloween cookie cut outs I used a round cookie cutter (you could use a drinking glass instead) or a butter knife.

 The round gluten free sugar cookies became a witch's hat, a pumpkin, a ghost, and a mummy.

-How do you frost Gluten Free Halloween Sugar Cookies?
+How do you frost Gluten Free Halloween Cookies?

 Then I grabbed all of the butter knifes from our cutlery drawer and went crazy!

 I hope my gluten free Halloween cookie recipe shows you how easy it is to bake and decorate Halloween cookies and inspires you to get into the kitchen and make your own!